Machinima, Inc.: 2018–2019

 On February 14, 2018, after being integrated into Warner Bros.
 Digital Networks, Machinima unveiled a new logo and plans to shift its programming back towards game-centric content, and away from the multi-channel network model.

 In June 2018, Warner Bros. parent company Time Warner was acquired by AT&T and renamed WarnerMedia.
 AT&T owns Otter Media, which runs the multi-channel networks Fullscreen and Rooster Teeth—which similarly produces gaming-oriented content and web series, and previously the anime-oriented streaming service Crunchyroll.
 After the purchase, AT&T bought out Chernin Group's stake in the company, making WarnerMedia the sole owner.
 In November 2018, Deadline Hollywood reported that AT&T was preparing to reorganize Machinima into Otter Media.
 The following month, the merger went ahead as part of a larger reorganization of Otter Media, which resulted in layoffs of 10% of the company's workforce.

 On January 18, 2019, following the completion of the reorganization, all content was abruptly set to private on Machinima's YouTube channels.
 Fullscreen explained that Machinima would now be a unit of Fullscreen, producing content under the Machinima banner while Machinima's partners would migrate into Fullscreen's creator network.
 Fullscreen GM Beau Bryant stated in an email sent to Machinima partners that they were "going to great lengths 'behind-the-scenes' to ensure a smooth and efficient transition".

 In January 2019, Machinima abruptly discontinued their YouTube channels, with all their videos set to private, largely in part due to the AT&T acquisition of Otter Media, Rooster Teeth, FullScreen and more, leading to an executive decision consolidating digital assets which closed Machinima's doors.
 On February 1, 2019, Machinima officially announced that it had laid off its 81 employees and ceased remaining operations.
 The company stated that certain employees were being retained to work for Otter Media, and that Russell Arons was "assisting with transitional activities as she explores new opportunities".
 Shortly afterward, it was announced that a number of former Machinima series and shows would move under Rooster Teeth, including a revival of Inside Gaming.
-In 2022, YouTuber and Internet personality Cr1TiKaL (founder of Moist Esports) expressed interest in buying Machinima.